Roger Federer Announces He’s Skipping French Open

 Another notable tennis star, Serena Williams, will also be sitting this season out as she prepares to welcome her first child with fiancé Alexis Ohanian.

-Click through the gallery to see Federer’s tennis Grand Slam shoe style through the years.
+Click through the gallery to see Federer’s tennis Grand Slam shoe styles through the years.

 Want more?